Drops-of-Diamond/Drops-of-Diamond-history-outdated/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-lightgrey.svg)](https://github.com/Drops-of-Diamond/Drops-of-Diamond/blob/master/LICENSE)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Drops-of-Diamond/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+See https://github.com/Drops-of-Diamond/Diamond-drops for the latest developments.

-See https://github.com/Drops-of-Diamond/parity/blob/Sharding/Sharding-info.md.
-Future updates will be posted there or on Gitter and Twitter.
+~~See https://github.com/Drops-of-Diamond/parity/blob/Sharding/Sharding-info.md.
+Future updates will be posted there or on Gitter and Twitter.~~

 Update 26 Feb 2018: after comparing Rust and C++, and Parity and cppethereum, Rust and Parity seem like better options.
 Rust has advantages such as better memory safety, while it also is compatible with Wasm.
 More details are here: https://gitter.im/ewasm/Lobby?at=5a92381135dd17022eedc444.
 Additionally, [Go is not compatible with Wasm at present](https://github.com/golang/go/issues/18892), so [Go-ethereum isn't either](https://github.com/ethereum/go-ethereum/issues/16192).